-As detailed in Chapter 3N of the DEIS, the addition of 105 new residential units would generate 335 residents at the Project Site, a 1.7% increase over the Village's 2016 population, which would likely result in a proportionate increase in demand for police, fire, and emergency medical services.
-Specifically, the Proposed Action is estimated to generate the following increased demand for Village services, according to the planning standards published in the Urban Land Institute's Development Assessment Handbook: for police services, an increase of 0.67 police personnel, 67 square feet of facility space, and 0.07 vehicles; for fire services, an increase of 0.6 fire personnel, 83.8 square feet of facility space, and 0.07 additional vehicles; and for emergency medical services (EMS), an additional 12.2 EMS calls per year, 0.05 EMS full-time personnel, and 0.01 EMS vehicles.
+As detailed in Chapter 3N of the DEIS, the addition of 105 new residential units is projected by the Applicant to generate 335 residents at the Project Site, a 1.7% increase over the Village's 2016 population, which would likely result in a proportionate increase in demand for police, fire, and emergency medical services.
+Specifically, the Applicant projects that the Proposed Action would generate the following increased demand for Village services, according to the planning standards published in the Urban Land Institute's Development Assessment Handbook: for police services, an increase of 0.67 police personnel, 67 square feet of facility space, and 0.07 vehicles; for fire services, an increase of 0.6 fire personnel, 83.8 square feet of facility space, and 0.07 additional vehicles; and for emergency medical services (EMS), an additional 12.2 EMS calls per year, 0.05 EMS full-time personnel, and 0.01 EMS vehicles.
 As these quantified impacts are marginal, the Proposed Action is not anticipated to create a significant adverse impact to the Village of Mamaroneck's provision of community services.
 In addition, annual property taxes generated from the Project would exceed current taxes; the projected Village taxes are \$1,304,928.
 It is anticipated that the additional tax revenue would cover any incremental costs to the Police Department, Fire Department, and Emergency Medical Services, to service the project.